Conformal growth rates and spectral geometry on distributional limits of graphs: Conformal growth rates and random walks

 \section{Conformal growth rates and random walks}

-We will now apply the tools of the previous section to establish our main claims on spectral dimension, heat kernel bounds, and subdiffusive estimates for the random walk.
+We will now apply the tools of the previous section to establish our main claims on spectral dimension and the diagonal heat kernel.
 Toward this end, it will be convenient to start with a unimodular random graph $(G,\rho)$ and derive from it a sequence $\{G_n\}$ of finite unimodular random graphs such that $\{G_n\} \todl (G,\rho)$.